1. Shipping and returns

 Voltage table

-It is very important to take care of the most expensive component of your electric bicycle.
-We only use the latest lithium technology.
-Currently, we use Samsung and Panasonic cells in all our e-bike models.
-Our batteries have a capacity of 1000 charge cycles, which should last between 2 and 4 years depending on usage.
+It is very important to take care of the most expensive component of your electric bike.
+We only use the most current lithium technology.
+We currently use Samsung and Panasonic cells in all of our electric bike models.
+Our batteries are rated for 1000 charge cycles, which should last between 2 and 4 years depending on usage.

-What is considered a full charge cycle?
+What is considered a complete charge cycle?
 If you use 50% of your battery on a trip, and then charge it back to 100% after the trip, that would be half a cycle.
-So a full charge cycle would be using 100%, and then charging it back up to 100%.
+Therefore, a full charge cycle would be to use 100%, and then charge it again to 100%.

-LOCK YOUR BATTERY IN THE ADAPTER!
-If you have a model with a locking function, USE IT!
-Failure to lock the battery into your adapter can result in serious damage to the battery.
+LOCK YOUR BATTERY INTO THE ADAPTER!
+If you have a model with a locking feature, USE IT!
+Failure to lock the battery in its adapter may cause serious damage to the battery.

 Here are some tips for battery care: Video